ObjectPlayer/ethernaut-ctf/README.md

 npx hardhat deploy --tags coin-flip-solution --network sepolia
 ```

+Contracts will be automatically verified on Etherscan when deployed to non-local networks like Sepolia.

 ### Execute the Solution

 Call the `getCoinFlip` method on the deployed solution contract: